rmerli/Unicorny/README.md

 # Unicorny
 It is a unibody ergonomic keyboard inspired by the ferris-sweep (34 keys).
-The aim of this keyboard is to have a layout as close as possbile to the ferris-sweep but in a unibody frame, to improve connection stability and because I found it easiear to carry around.
+The aim of this keyboard is to have a layout as close as possbile to the ferris-sweep but in a unibody frame, to improve connection stability and because I found it easier to carry around.

 ## Features
 - Wired/wireless